Balancing the Spread of Two Opinions in Sparse Social Networks: Hardness Results

-}} In this section we show that \twoTSSshort is \Whard with respect to the budget and the \sv{treewidth}\lv{pathwidth} of the input graph, even if all thresholds are bounded by 3, by presenting a reduction from \PSIshort.
+In this section, we show that \twoTSSshort is \Whard with respect to the budget and the pathwidth, or the feedback vertex set of the input graph, even if all thresholds are bounded by $3$, presenting a reduction from \PSIshort.
 Let $(G,H,\psi)$ be an instance of \PSIshort.
-Our reduction follows the edge representation strategy introduced by Fellows et al.~\cite{FellowsHRV09}.

-While designing the selection gadget (as well as in the proof of \cref{lem:atLeastOneBVertexInSelectionGadget}) we used an important trick.
+While designing the selection gadget (as well as in the proof of \Cref{lem:atLeastOneBVertexInSelectionGadget}) we used a specific property of our model.
 One of the leaves of a guard path must receive both opinions, $a$ and~$b$, in the same round of the activation process.
-We are going to utilize the same trick once again when designing gadget for checking incidence.
+We are going to utilize the same property once again when designing a gadget to check the incidence.
+In the penultimate section we discuss possible variations of the model that prevent this behavior and how the hardness results carry over to these variations.